 Shortly thereafter a small group decided to break away from WVEA and form their own organization.
 The turmoil brought by these union organizers led to a decision to establish a PROFESSIONAL organization, because “A Child’s Mind is Too Precious to Bargain For.”

 With Ernie as leader, about 30 teachers donated many hours and much effort to that cause.
 They were all unaware at the time that similar organizations were being formed in other states, but eventually learned about CEAFU and have been affiliated ever since.

-WVPE’s membership now numbers over 1,000 (2008), growing steadily as WVEA has lost membership.
+WVPE’s membership has been growing steadily as WVEA has lost membership.

 It has not been an easy road to follow, but with their deep abiding Christian faith, Ernie and Alma overcame adversity as the Executive Directors of WVPE, and are thriving.

 In 1994 their home burned to the ground, including 2 cars.
 It was probably caused by a copy machine Ernie used for WVPE business.
 Not long after Ernie was in a serious car accident which injured him and totaled his van.
 Their daughter, Leigh Anne, who had lost all of her possessions in the fire, herself had a car wreck.

 Shortly after this setback, Ernie went in to the hospital for what was to be a triple by-pass operation, which turned into a quintuple bypass and aortic valve replacement.
 The doctors weren’t sure Ernie would make it through the night, but Alma sat with friend Jean in a prayerful vigil throughout the night.